Getting started

 }

-When payment succeeds, Hubpay adds paymentRequestId and paymentId as query parameters to your success redirect URL:
+When the payer completes their payment journey, Hubpay adds paymentRequestId and paymentId as query parameters to your success redirect URL:

 https://yourapp.com/success?paymentRequestId=8a282576-18c0-4c0e-b158-44b92eda1afe&paymentId=46be2ff1-cdbf-4b3d-a4cd-beb0fb22ea0d